spryker/docker-sdk/docs/06-installation/02-installation-guides/03-installing-in-demo-mode.md

 Make sure that you are in the correct folder by running the `pwd` command.
 :::

-6. Clone the Docker repository into the same folder:
+6. Clone the Docker SDK repository into the same folder:
 ```shell
 git clone git@github.com:spryker/docker-sdk.git --single-branch docker
 ```